Experimental measurement of the quantum geometric tensor using coupled qubits in diamond

-The coherent transition between the eigenstates of $\mathcal{H}(\theta_0,\varphi_0)$ due to the periodic modulation, which is used to extract the QGT~\cite{Ozawa2018,SI}, is detected by rotating the NV center spin around the axis $\hat{n}(\varphi_0)$ by an angle $2\pi-\theta_0$.
-This rotation maps the eigenstates of $\mathcal{H}(\theta_0,\varphi_0)$ back to the NV center spin state $\ket{0}$ and $\ket{-1}$, which is then measured by spin-dependent fluorescence.
-In the experiment, we perform a resonant parametric modulation and monitor the resulting Rabi oscillation.
-After preparing the NV center spin in the eigenstate $\ket{n(\theta_0,\varphi_0)}$ of the Hamiltonian $\mathcal{H}(\theta_0,\varphi_0)$, we apply the engineered microwave driving field with parametric modulation [Eq.~\eqref{eq:microwave}] and fix the time duration $T$.
-We sweep the parametric modulation frequency $\omega$, and measure the probability $p_0(T)$ that the NV center spin remains in the initial eigenstate $\ket{n(\theta_0,\varphi_0)}$.
-In Fig.~\ref{figure1}(E), we show an example of such a parametric-modulation measurement, which corresponds to a linear modulation; see Ref.~\cite{SI} for the experimental data using other types of modulations.
-The results indicate that a coherent transition between the eigenstates becomes resonant when $ \omega \cong A \equiv \omega_{c}$.
-We then measure the resonant coherent oscillation upon parametric modulation with $\omega\!=\!\omega_{c}$, as shown in Fig.\ref{figure2} (A-C).
-Such dynamical responses will be shown to represent direct signatures of the system's quantum geometry.
+After preparing the NV center spin in the eigenstate $|n\left(\theta_{0},\varphi_{0}\right)\rangle$ of the Hamiltonian $\mathcal{H}(\theta_{0},\varphi_{0})$, we apply the engineered microwave driving field with parametric modulation {[}see Eq.\eqref{eq:microwave}{]} and fix the time duration $T$.
+We sweep the parametric modulation frequency $\omega$, and measure the probability $p_{0}(T)$ that the NV spin remains in the initial eigenstate $|n\left(\theta_{0},\varphi_{0}\right)\rangle$.
+In Fig.\ref{fig:figure1} (e), we show an example of such a parametric-modulation resonance measurement; see Ref.\cite{45} for the experimental data using other types of modulations.
+The results indicate that a coherent transition between the eigenstates becomes resonant when $\omega \simeq A\equiv\omega_{c}$.
+We then measure the resonant coherent oscillation upon parametric modulation with $\omega$ =$\omega_{c}$, as shown in Fig.\ref{fig:figure2} (a-c).
+The observed Rabi frequencies under resonant parametric modulations, which reveal the information about the coupling matrix elements connecting the eigenstates (see Eq.\ref{eq:rabi}) upon a parametric modulation, are shown in Fig.\ref{fig:figure2}(d-f).
+The experiment results allow us to determine the quantum geometry of the prepared dressed states precisely.

-We first consider the Rabi frequency associated with the ``linear" modulation, denoted as $\Omega_{l}(a_\theta, a_{\varphi})$, in view of probing the quantum metric~\cite{Ozawa2018}.
-Following a perturbative treatment~\cite{SI}, one obtains a relation between $\Omega_{l}(a_\theta, a_{\varphi})$ and the following matrix elements